 FDIC insurance will only apply to the portion of your SIMPLE-IRA funds invested in our time and savings accounts or those of another insured institution, and then only to the extent provided under governing rules.
-Such insurance does not apply to SIMPLE-IRA funds which you self-direct into other types of investments.
+Such insurance does not apply to SIM-PLE-IRA funds which you self-direct into other types of investments.
 Securities are not bank deposits or FDIC insured, are not obligations of or guaranteed by the Trustee, and involve risk to principal.

-- 1.3B Investments.
+1.3B Investments.
 We will invest the assets comprising this SIMPLE-IRA unless the application page indicates otherwise.
-We have the following powers, rights and duties regarding the investment of your SIMPLE-IRA assets. - a.
-You expressly authorize us to invest your SIMPLE-IRA funds into one or more deposit accounts as being offered by our financial institution or any related affiliate. - See the application page for our name.
+We have the following powers, rights and duties regarding the investment of your SIMPLE-IRA assets.

+You expressly authorize us to invest your SIMPLE-IRA funds into one or more deposit accounts as being offered by our financial institution or any related affiliate.

+See the application page for our name.
 Such deposit accounts must bear a reasonable rate of interest as determined by the terms of the deposit instruments and the short and long term economic conditions.
-The terms of any such accounts are incorporated by reference into the agreement. - To hold any property in our name or that of our nominee or in any other form we consider desirable. - c.
-To invest in bonds, notes, debentures, mortgages, trust interests, investment stock, mutual funds, general and limited partnership interest, deposits which bear a reasonable interest rate in the trustee, or in such other property, real or personal, within the United States, as the trustee may deem advisable, or as directed by you. - To invest in common trust funds and common investment funds (within the meaning of Code section 408(a)(5)). - To hold in cash such portion of the SIMPLE-IRA assets as shall be reasonable under the circumstances. - f.
-To exercise any powers and rights of any individual owner with respect to any property of the SIMPLE-IRA including, but not limited to, conducting business or litigation, participating in a voting trust, merger, borrowing funds and to do all other acts in its judgment necessary or desirable for the investment of your SIM-PLE-IRA assets even though the specific power to do such acts is not listed. - g.
+The terms of any such accounts are incorporated by reference into the agreement.

+- b.
+To hold any property in our name or that of our nominee or in any other form we consider desirable. - c.
+To invest in bonds, notes, debentures, mortgages, trust interests, investment stock, mutual funds, general and limited partnership interest, deposits which bear a reasonable interest rate in the trustee, or in such other property, real or personal, within the United States, as the trustee may deem advisable, or as directed by you. - d.
+To invest in common trust funds and common investment funds (within the meaning of Code section 408(a)(5)). - To hold in cash such portion of the SIMPLE-IRA assets as shall be reasonable under the circumstances. - f.
+To exercise any powers and rights of any individual owner with respect to any property of the SIMPLE-IRA including, but not limited to, conducting business or litigation, participating in a voting trust, merger, borrowing funds and to do all other acts in its judgment necessary or desirable for the investment of your SIMPLE-IRA assets even though the specific power to do such acts is not listed. - g.
 To allow you (the SIMPLE-IRA grantor) pursuant to written policy to direct the investment of your SIMPLE-IRA assets.
 For purposes of this section, the term "you" includes any Investment Manager which you have named.
-When we permit you to direct the investment, we shall not be liable for any loss you suffer. - 1.4 Withdrawals/Termination.
+When we permit you to direct the investment, we shall not be liable for any loss you suffer.

+1.4 Withdrawals/Termination.
 You are permitted to withdraw funds from your SIM-PLE-IRA at any time.
 To request a distribution, you must notify us and complete our distribution form, and furnish us with the reason for your distribution.
-If you indicate the distribution is because of your disability, or because you have been a plan paror your beneficiary(ies) owe the 6% excise tax on an excess contribution, the 10% or 25% additional tax on premature distributions or the 50% excise tax for failing to satisfy the minimum distribution requirements, you or your beneficiary(ies) must file IRS Form 5329.
-If you only owe the 10% additional tax for premature distributions, and the payer properly shows the correct code on the Form 1099-R you may not have to file form 5329.
-See the instructions for Form 5329 for more information.
-You may be required to file Form 5329 even though your income level would not otherwise require the filing of an income tax return (i.e. Form 1040 or 1040A).
-If you engaged in a prohibited transaction, then you must report the entire SIMPLE-IRA's value as of such day as being distributed.
+If you indicate the distribution is because of your disability, or because you have been a plan participant for two years or more and are age 591⁄2 or older, then you must provide us with the necessary verification in the format we require.